jncurrea/School_District_Analysis/README.md

 - Additional to these scores slightly changing, one can also evidence that Thomas High School is not part of the top 5 better schools after the incident.
   - Before the incident: We can evidence that Thomas High School was in the top 5 better schools with an overall pass percentage above 90%.
     - <img width="999" alt="Screen Shot 2022-01-16 at 11 46 52 PM" src="https://user-images.githubusercontent.com/95834653/149714506-a73e9a87-2d25-474c-b863-66b6f35a2fad.png">
-  - After the Incident: Now, Thomas High School is still part of the bottom 5 schools however passing grades for reading and math slightly decrease.
+  - After the Incident: Now, Thomas High School is still part of the bottom 5 schools however passing percentages for reading and math slightly decrease.
     - <img width="999" alt="Screen Shot 2022-01-16 at 11 50 56 PM" src="https://user-images.githubusercontent.com/95834653/149714845-9c71f8dc-e461-4c50-ad0e-a6b9c3eedaca.png">

 ### Effect on Schools by grade